sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 OpenID Providers MUST support pairwise identifiers for cases where correlation of End-User's activities across Clients is not appropriate.
 OpenID Providers MAY support public identifiers for frameworks where public identifiers are required, or for cases where public identifiers are shared as attributes and the framework does not have a requirement for subject anonymity.

-Polymorphic Pseudonyms and Polymorphic Identities, which are used as Subject Identifiers as part of the Dutch eIDAS implementation, are examples of Pairwise Subject identifiers. *Burgerservicenummers (BSN)*, *Rechtspersonen en Samenwerkingsverbanden Identificatienummers (RSIN)* and *Kamer van Koophandel (KvK) nummers" are considered public sectoral identifiers and therefore MUST NOT be used as Subject Identifiers in case correlation of End-User's activities across Clients is not appropriate.
+*Burgerservicenummers (BSN)*, *Rechtspersonen en Samenwerkingsverbanden Identificatienummers (RSIN)* and *Kamer van Koophandel (KvK) nummers" are considered public sectoral identifiers and therefore MUST NOT be used as Subject Identifiers in case correlation of End-User's activities across Clients is not appropriate.
+In such cases, the use of Polymorphic Pseudonyms or Polymorphic Identities is preferred.

 Note that BSNs MUST only be used by Relying Parties for Services eligible for using the BSN according to Dutch Law and that the BSN, or token containing it, SHOULD be encrypted.